How to Fix Ruts and Tire Tracks in Your Lawn From Cars or Mowers

 Re-Seeding or Sodding the Damaged Areas

-After filling the ruts, it’s essential to re-establish the grass:
+After filling the ruts, re-establish the grass by following these steps:

-Repairing your lawn and learning how to fix ruts and tire tracks in your lawn can be done without harming the environment.
+Repairing your lawn and mastering how to fix ruts and tire tracks in your lawn can be accomplished through sustainable methods that do not harm the environment.
 There are several eco-friendly approaches that can help:

 Using Organic Material for Top Dressing